steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
-        Why is a route pattern required for /file and /preview?
+        Should Solver write the Mesh directly to store?
+        How should the Explorer File Output be refactored?

+        Python API Tool
-        Create a mechanism to generate all models.
+            Write a mechanism to generate all models.
+            How will authentication be handled?
+            Generate all models to add Mesh OBJ files to standard delivery.

         Runtime error does not propagate back to UI.
             Add a status widget toshow processing progress obtained by GET of GeneratedFileModel metadata.